Keely Froling: College

 Froling played college basketball for two years at Southern Methodist University in Dallas, Texas for the SMU Mustangs.
 Froling decided to return home after her sophomore season, to complete her studies and pursue her career in Australia.

 WNBL

 Born and raised in Townsville, Froling would begin her WNBL career in her home town, signed as a development player alongside her twin sister, with the Townsville Fire for the 2011–12 WNBL season.
 Froling remained a member of the Fire's roster through to 2014.
 She then departed to begin her college career in the United States.
 Froling cut her college career short to return to Australia and join the Canberra Capitals.
 She played five seasons for the Capitals, the last of which came in the 2020 WNBL Hub season.
 She played for the Sydney Flames in 2021–22 and 2022–23 before joining the Melbourne Boomers for the 2023–24 season.
 She then joined Geelong United for the 2024–25 season.
+She returned to the Sydney Flames for the 2025–26 season.

+On 17 April 2026, Froling signed with the Tasmania Jewels for the 2026–27 WNBL season, becoming the club's first rostered player signing.

 State league

 In 2025, Froling re-joined the Launceston Tornadoes of the NBL1 South for her fifth season with the club.

+In 2026, Froling joined the Northern Force for their inaugural season in the NBL1 South.
+She was named All-NBL1 South Second Team.